An internal proposal by Tema Flanagan

 No codified "way of working."
 Tools and policies exist; the connective tissue between them doesn't.
 The team can't adopt what isn't yet defined.

-Three specific cases
+Four specific cases

 What each agency's version of the pattern looks like